[Image: A bland banner that says “Raising Luminaries Resource Roundup April” set against a background of pink tree blossoms.]

 - Speak up at school planning events to ask that some fundraisers be alcohol-free, offer halal treat options, and to make time for folks who need extra time for prayers.

-- Choose stories centering Muslim characters that are not about Ramadan.
+- Choose stories centering Muslim characters that are not about the month of Ramadan.
 Schedule a time to read them together between June – March.

-I’m still learning about Vaisakhi (observed by both Hindus and Sikhs, in different ways).
+I’m still learning about the spring harvest festival of Vaisakhi (observed by both Hindus and Sikhs, in different ways).

 For Hindus, it’s marked by a festival at the start of the solar new year and the start of spring.
 I don’t have any kid-friendly resources on that – so if you do, please share in the comments!

 For Sikhs, it’s a religious historical event centered in resistance against tyranny and forced assimilation.
-We’ll focus on Sikhism this year because I’ve got some spiffy resources for you:
+We’ll focus on Sikhism this year because that’s what I’ve got!

 Parenting is Praxis: Learning about Sikh Social Justice